 You can access all the public rooms on the guided tour by wheelchair except the Old Chapel, which has four narrow steps up to it.

-All our courtyard attractions – the Gift Shop, Soft Play area, Victorian Kitchen and Minstrel Tearoom – are accessible.
+All our courtyard attractions – the Gift Shop, Soft Play area, Victorian Kitchen, Exhibition and Minstrel Tearoom – are accessible.
 Bowhill Theatre also has full wheelchair access and a hearing loop.